You are here

 Although advances in sex-and-gender-based research approaches are needed to guide researchers in carrying out inclusive research, many domains of women’s health remain minimally, or not at all, studied.
 Women’s health research approaches are necessary to understand individual differences between women.
 There is a critical need to study individual differences across women, and to consider how different physiological (hormonal) experiences (menstruation, pregnancy, menopause) can influence women’s health and treatment and how gendered experiences and expectations may drive some of these differences.

-We aspire to create a future where women can live a equitably healthy lives from birth to old age.
+We aspire to create a future where women can live an equitably healthy lives from birth to old age.

 To form a multidisciplinary collaborative network of researchers and stakeholders to promote, expand, and catalyse impactful women’s health research.

-- Establish a network of multidisciplinary researchers and engaged stakeholders in Women’s Health across disciplines at UBC and other BC-based institutions to catalyze collaborations and research in women’s health.
+- Establish a network of multidisciplinary researchers and engage women's health stakeholders across disciplines worldwide.

 - Advance knowledge translation and training in knowledge translation within the field of women’s health.